ADA-research/Sparkle/Documentation/source/configurators.md

 ## SMAC2

-Sequantial Model-Based Optimization for General Algorithm Configuration[[1]](#1), or [SMAC]((https://www.cs.ubc.ca/labs/algorithms/Projects/SMAC)) for short is a Java based algorithm configurator. *Note that this the second version, and not SMAC3 the Python version*.
+Sequantial Model-Based Optimization for General Algorithm Configuration[[1]](#1), or [SMAC]((https://www.cs.ubc.ca/labs/algorithms/Projects/SMAC)) for short is a Java based algorithm configurator. *Note that this the second version, and not SMAC3 the Python version.
+For SMAC3 see below*.
 The original documentation of the configurator can be found [here](https://www.cs.ubc.ca/labs/algorithms/Projects/SMAC/v2.10.03/manual.pdf).

 ```{note}
 SMAC2 is written in Java and therefore requires Java to be installed in your environment.
 The current tested version in Sparkle is 1.8.0_402